There is a 19.5 month age gap between my two which means that for 4.5 months, I had two under two.

 First babies are HARD.
 You can do the antenatal courses, you can watch One Born Every Minute and Supernanny, you can work in a nursery by day and babysit your nieces and nephews by night and nothing prepares you for it, not at all.

 I won’t lie.
-It has driven me to the very edge of my sanity.
+Having two under two has driven me to the very edge of my sanity.

 It was also pretty scary having one set of hands and two children to manage.

 My daughter is the sensible, hand holding type, but she is still only two years old; there is a limit to what I can expect from her.
 The baby is, as babies are, entirely unpredictable.
 Alone, in public, it makes for a panic-inducing combination.

 To start with, I only left the house with the heavier one strapped into the buggy and the lighter one strapped to my front.
 No escaping until the destination, which would be somewhere child friendly with other adults that I knew.